Spider-Man in television: Spider-Man (1967–1970)

 The first Spider-Man animated series was simply titled Spider-Man, and ran on ABC from 1967 to 1970.
 The show's first season was produced by Grantray-Lawrence Animation, which soon went bankrupt.
 In 1968, animator Ralph Bakshi took over.
 Bakshi's episodes, which suffered from extremely low budgets, were stylized and featured dark ominous settings and pervasive background music.
 One episode reused complete background animation, characters, and storyline from an episode of Rocket Robin Hood.
-The series is best remembered for its theme song, having become one of the most identifiable aspects of the series.
+The series is best remembered for its theme song, having become one of the most identifiable aspects of the Spider-Man character.
 In the early 2010s, several internet memes gained major prominence across various platforms, using the simplistic art style and awkward situation of the series for comedic purposes.
 Spider-Man was voiced by Paul Soles.

 Spider-Man (1981–1982)

 In 1981, with the creation of the animation studio Marvel Productions Ltd., Marvel endeavored to translate more of their comic characters to television.
 To garner the attention of the major networks, Marvel first created a new syndicated Spider-Man series partially based on the 1960s show.
 The strategy worked, and NBC became interested in having their own Spider-Man series.
 Spider-Man was voiced by Ted Schwartz.